CIL Reporting and Infrastructure Spending

 Previously, contributions were secured through S106 agreements.
 Although they will still run concurrently, in many cases CIL will replace the use of such agreements.
 We will still seek S106 contributions for major allocated schemes, affordable housing, public open space and where there are site specific measures required to make a development acceptable.
 Offsite infrastructure will now be paid for using CIL.

 The Council, as Charging Authority, cannot also collect S106 funding for items stated on the Regulation 123 List as stipulated by the Community Infrastructure Levy 2010 (as amended).
-This ensures that there is no duplication between the two types of developer contributions, whilst the District can only spend the money collected from CIL on projects that fall within the scope of the Regulation 123 list.
+This ensures that there is no duplication between the two types of developer contributions.